Current Research Degree Students

 The University uses a number of mechanisms to monitor and evaluate research student progress.
 These are:

-- Annual Progress Form (RSR) Form - available via the web: RSR Form and Moodle Area
+- Annual Progress Form (RSR) Form and six monthly Interim Review Form - available via the web: RSR Form and Moodle Area

 - Participation in Postgraduate Research Experience Survey (PRES)